jacobwcarlson/google_contacts_api_v3/README.md

 straight-forward to modify Connection::connect and just leverage the parsing code that the rest of the library provides.

+Additionally, it's read-only at this point; it doesn't have any functionality to create/update/delete contacts.

 If you've never registered an application with Google you can read more about the process here: https://developers.google.com/console/help/#WhatIsKey